Pavel-Durov/blog/src/sdk-dx/README.md

 # Compatibility

-Compatibility in software SDKs refers to the ability of the SDK to work seamlessly with other versions of that software without causing errors.
+Compatibility in software refers to the ability of the software to work without integration errors with other versions of itself.
+As there are multiple possible versions of the SDK, there are different types of compatibility.
-There are different types of compatibilities.
-In all of the examples bellow we will refer to the same `createPost` function:
+In all of the examples bellow we will refer to the same V1 and V2 createPost function.

 ```ts
 // V1
 function createPost(title: string, content: string): Promise<Post> { /* EMPTY */ }